repath-studio/repath-studio/src/renderer/event/README.md

 ## Flow

 Browser events are captured by implementation handlers.
-The default event behavior is prevented, and propagation is stopped.
-Native events are converted to Clojure data structures, spec'd using Malli schemas.
-Events are synchronously dispatched through re-frame for responsive handling.
+The default event behavior is prevented and propagation is stopped.
+Native events are converted to Clojure data structures, and used to dispatch synchronous re-frame events.
 Core business logic processes the events and updates the application state.
-Events are delegated to the active tool via `renderer.tool.hierarchy`.
-Tools implement their own event handlers for abstracted events, like `on-drag-start`.
+Events are then delegated to the active tool (see `renderer.tool.hierarchy`).
+Tools implement their own event handlers for those events, like `on-drag-start`.